-Around this time last year, Indian Railways decided to increase the advance reservation period for train travel from 90 days to 120 days, effectively allowing passengers to book their tickets four months in advance.
-However, it looks like that little experiment failed.
+In October 2012, Indian Railways decided to increase the advance reservation period for train travel from 90 days to 120 days, effectively allowing passengers to book their tickets four months in advance.
+However, it looks like that experiment failed.

 According to this news report, from May 1, 2013, Indian Railways reservations will only be able to be made 60 days (2 months) in advance.
 There are some exceptions.
 Foreign tourists can book tickets up to a year in advance under the foreign tourist quota.
 In addition, the reservation period for some short distance trains (such as the Taj Express and Gomti Express) will remain as 15 days in advance.